replicatedhq/replicated-docs/docs/enterprise/gitops-workflow.md

           </tr>
       </table>

-    1. Select the action for the admin console to take when there is an update available.
-By default, the admin console create automatic commits to the branch.
+    1. For **When an update is available to the application, how should the updates YAML be delivered to repository?**, the admin console creates automatic commits to the branch.
+This default setting cannot be changed.

-    1. For **What content will it contain?**, select what type of asset to deliver to the Git repository.
-Using the **Rendered YAML** option results in a single, rendered YAML file being committed to the repository.
+    1. For **What content will it contain?**, the supported type of asset to deliver to the Git repository is rendered YAML, which results in a single, rendered YAML file being committed to the repository.
+This default setting cannot be changed.

       ![GitOps Action](/images/gitops-action.png)